 Warning!
 Component parts shall only be replaced with like components.
-Electrical and refrigeration repair work should be done by licensed professionals.
-Disconnect power before preforming service.
-Certain models contain multiple voltages.
+Electrical work and servicing should be done by licensed professionals.
+Disconnect power before performing service, certain models may contain multiple voltages.
 Leer does not assume responsibility for any damage to people or things deriving from violation, improper use or in any case not in compliance with Leer's instructions.

 The Merchandiser must be plugged into a dedicated and properly grounded 115V/60hz/1Ph circuit with a circuit fuse or breaker rated at a 15 or 20 Amps depending on model.
 The electrical service connections to the merchandiser must be compliant with the National Electric Code and any local codes that may apply.
 DO NOT use extension cords.
 Models that come with the 20 Amp plug configuration should not be removed.
 Models covered in this manual come with a main power switch.
 Make sure the switch is in the OFF position before plugging the merchandiser into the outlet.
 Plug the merchandiser power cord into the lower receptacle of the electrical outlet.
 Turn the switch into the ON position.
-After a few seconds delay, the compressor and the condenser fans should start.
-The evaporator fan motors and the light fixture should start immediately when power is applied.
+The light fixture should start immediately when power is applied.
+After a 2-minute delay, the compressor and the condenser fans should start if a defrost is not required.
+The evaporator fans will start once if the evaporator temperature is under 75 degrees.
 The condensing unit will continue to run until the air temperature in the cabinet reaches +16° F.

 WARNING: Operating more than one appliance on the same circuit may result in voltage fluctuations when both appliances are operating simultaneously.
-This voltage fluctuation may cause the circuit breaker to trip off and/or cause voltage drops.
+This voltage fluctuation may cause the circuit breaker to trip and/or may cause voltage drops.
 As a result, the power to the merchandiser may be interrupted and freezing performance can be adversely affected which may cause equipment damage and /or product loss.
-Voltage supply to the merchandiser must not vary more than ±10% of the normal 115V.
+Voltage supply to the merchandiser must not vary more than ±10 percent of the normal 115V.
 Information regarding the electrical voltage and frequency being supplied to the merchandiser can be found on the merchandiser's serial data plate typically located at the upper left corner of the merchandiser's interior.
 Information regarding the maximum fuse/circuit breaker size required for the specific model is available from the condensing unit data plate.

+Plug Units:

-Plug Units: Units that have a plug style condensing unit and evaporator will need to be unpackaged and installed on top of the unit.
+Units that have a plug style condensing unit and evaporator will need to be unpackaged and installed on top of the unit.
 The completed plug weighs approximately 150 pounds.
 An appropriately rated, mechanical lifting device should be used to prevent injury.
 If one is not available and due to the weight of the plug unit, it is recommended to use a two person lift to manually install.
 Use caution to prevent damage to the drain pan nipple upon installation.
 Do not lay the evaporator housing directly on any surface as the weight of the compressor could damage the fans or drain nipple.
-Once installed, lighting and door switch connections (if applicable) will need to be made on top of the unit.
+Once installed, lighting, door switch connections (if applicable) and grounding will need to be made on top of the unit.